-It is almost time for Jabil's Super Bowl: Deliver Best Practices - an annual global continuous improvement challenge to recognize, support and promote continuous process advancements at the company.
-Entering its ninth year, our competition showcases the best ideas employees implemented throughout the year using Lean methodology to make Jabil more efficient, productive and profitable.
+Every year, we look forward to Jabil's Super Bowl: Deliver Best Practices - an annual global continuous improvement challenge to recognize, support and promote continuous process advancements at the company.
+Marking its ninth year in 2017, our competition showcases the best ideas employees implemented throughout the year using Lean methodology to make Jabil more efficient, productive and profitable.

 What began as local-level events at many of our plants became a pillar of Jabil's culture when we transformed it into a global affair.
 Today, Deliver Best Practices engages employees, provides opportunities to share best practices, but most importantly, builds bonds and generates excitement, awareness and involvement.
 Deliver Best Practices is one of many ways we bring out the passion of our employees.